|

 The age of the building does not matter.
 Indeed, it might be even more important that you look into Health and Safety because your Place of Worship might not have the same facilities as a new building, like a fire alarm system or modern electrical wiring.
 You might need to be aware of how changes would affect the building if it is listed and contact your local planning department if in any doubt.

 If this is the case (and it is rarely so), you are very lucky, but remember that this gives no guarantee of the future.
-Many people forget about accidents.
-Even if there has not been one recorded in an accident book, how do you know there have not been any accidents?
+Many people forget about accidents and view things with 'rose tinted spectacles'.
+A clean accident book does not show there have been no accidents, only that none have been written down.

 Responsibilities